akshaypozath/faceRecognition/README.md

 -Embeddings: CLIP model creates both textual (name of athelete) and image embeddings

--Connection to Vector DB(Faiss): Allows the algorithm to handle much larger datasets as well as finding an efficient and precise prediction
+-Connect to Vector DB(Faiss): Allows the algorithm to handle much larger datasets as well as finding an efficient and precise prediction

--Nearest Neighbor Search: Utilize Faiss' IndexFlatL2 to conduct nearest neighbor search ensuring the the predictions are precise and accurate.
+-Nearest Neighbor Search: Faiss' IndexFlatL2 to conduct nearest neighbor search ensuring the the predictions are precise and accurate.

 -Prediction: Prediction is made given the results of Nearest Neighbor Search